ucsb-cs156/ucsb-cs156.github.io/topics/jenv/jenv_macos.md

 This shows me that I have Java 11, 17, 21, and 23 all available on my system.

-The next step is to add each of these into jenv.

-## Step 4: Add Java Versions into jenv
+## Step 5: Add Java Versions into jenv

 For each Java version that you need to work with, add it in to jenv like this: